WladHD/ControlledPlantGrowth/README.md

 - Random ticks / "natural growth" is by default enabled to allow a more random growth (can be turned off).
 - A player does not have to be in the chunk for the plants to grow.
 - The plugin does not load chunks, making it resource friendly.
-- If you don't want a specific plant to be managed by my plugin (f. e. clash with other plugins you have), remove it (manually) from the `plantSettings.yml`.
+- If you don't want a specific plant to be managed by my plugin (f. e. clash with other plugins), remove it (manually) from the `plantSettings.yml`.

 ### Supported Plants